 Yes!
 Online reservations are now available and highly encouraged.
 A very small number of spaces will be kept aside on a first-come basis.
 Please see lodging.americanalpineclub.org

 Yes!
-New this year, the barn is now open to the public.
+The barn is now open to the public with picnic tables, WiFi, and outlets.
 Take a break from the rain or the sun!

 What are the 'camping sites' like?

 The campground is made up of large communal fields and forested areas.
 With the exception of a few areas, you are welcome to set-up your tents anywhere on the property that is most comfortable for you.